uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 The digits stored in the computer tell each of these pixels what colour they should be and when they should change colour, which means computers can turn a bunch of random looking binary digits into all the beautiful images we see on our screens!

 There are many different methods we can use to convert images into digital data and back again, and the method we choose depends on what the images are used for.
-A black and white image, where each pixel can be only either black or white, is much simpler to represent using digits than a full length, colour, high-definition, film is!
+A black and white image, where each pixel can be only either black or white, is much simpler to represent using digits than a full length, colour, high-definition, movie is!
-In this unit students are introduced to simple examples of how they can use digits to create images, how the number of colours an image can include is based on the number of bits used to store it, and how images are compressed so computers can process them faster.
+In this unit students are introduced to simple examples of how they can use digits to create images, how the number of colours an image can include is based on the number of bits used to store it, and how images can be compressed so computers can process them faster.

 ## Digital Technologies | Data Representation